 10. Read the following dialogues and act them out using the Present Perfect Continuous where necessary.
+Share with your group mates some funny stories that have happened to you.

 A Clever Way Out

 Employee: "I have been doing three men's work for one man's pay for ten years already."